-So… what’s the best affordable supercharged car?
-We take a look at some obvious and some slightly more left field options in the search for affordable supercharged power…
+So… what are the best affordable supercharged cars?
+We take a look at some obvious and some slightly more left field options in search of affordable supercharged power.

-Some people are weirdly averse to blowers, seeing them as needlessly parasitic as they draw their power from the crank.
-Although we’d counter that as a load of old toffee – superchargers are awesome, and that’s a fact.
+Some people are weirdly averse to blowers, seeing them as needlessly parasitic as they draw their power from the crank, although we’d counter that that’s a load of old toffee.
+Superchargers are awesome, that’s just a fact.

 The Cooper S was the one to have, as it took the cheekiness of the Cooper and added forced induction.
 And while the second-gen (2006-13) ones were turbocharged, the early Cooper S came equipped with a compact little supercharger, boosting the Brazilian-built Tritec 1.6 to a fruity 168bhp.
 0-62mph happens in a smidge over seven seconds.

-You can pick up a decent R53 Cooper S for about £3,000, which is a whole lot of hot hatch thrills for the money.
-And if you fancy splashing out a grand or so more, you can fi nd the Cooper S Works, which has 197bhp as well as being a bit lighter.
+You can pick up a decent R53 Cooper S for about £5,000, which is a whole lot of hot hatch thrills for the money.
+And if you fancy splashing out a grand or so more, you can find the Cooper S Works, which has 197bhp as well as being a bit lighter.

 There’s a reason why ageing Jags appear to be such good value: if they go wrong, you’ll have to sell a variety of organs to pay for the repairs and you’ll end up having to live in the car.
 But hey, you’ve got to roll the dice sometimes, haven’t you?
-If you buy a good one, you’ll fi nd yourself shimmering about in plushness and improbable luxury… and if you buy one with a blower, you’ll have oodles of horsepower to muck about with too, which is why it’s here in our list of the best affordable supercharged cars.
+If you buy a good one, you’ll find yourself shimmering about in plushness and improbable luxury… and if you buy one with a blower, you’ll have oodles of horsepower to muck about with too, which is why it’s here in our list of the best affordable supercharged cars.

-TOP THREE MODS: QuickSilver exhaust, H&R springs, massive cigar.
+Top three modifications: QuickSilver exhaust, H&R springs, massive cigar

 Don’t be put off by the 1.4 bit.
 This motor may be small, but it’s mighty.
 Why?
 Because it harnesses the terrifying fury of twin-charging.

-This is a technology that old skool rally nerds will recognise from the Group B era: when the idea of running engines that had both turbos and superchargers was really put through its paces.
-Similar principle to a sequential turbo setup really, except in this instance the supercharger’s there to feed in the immediate boost at low revs, and by the time that’s running out of puff, the turbo’s had time to spool up and is ready to take over.
+This is a technology that old-school rally nerds will recognise from the Group B era, when the idea of running engines that had both turbos and superchargers was really put through its paces.
+Similar principle to a sequential turbo setup really, except in this instance the supercharger’s there to feed in the immediate boost at low revs, and by the time that’s running out of puff the turbo’s had time to spool up and is ready to take over.
 It’s also needlessly complicated, which is something we enjoy in any car.
 Who wants to do things the easy way?

-TOP THREE MODS: Remap, sport cat, overdrive pulley.
+Top three modifications: Remap, sport cat, overdrive pulley

-It’s kinda hard to believe that the original R170-series SLK is over 20 years old now, but this is very good news for people who want solid little roadsters for cheap.
+It’s kinda hard to believe that the original R170-series SLK is well over twenty years old now, but this is very good news for people who want solid little roadsters for cheaps.
 Particularly if you like superchargers.

-Of course, if you fancy going completely mental, the SLK32 AMG is also supercharged… it has a 3.2-litre V6 and 350bhp.
+Of course, if you fancy going completely mental, the SLK32 AMG is also supercharged… that has a 3.2-litre V6 and 350bhp.
 But it’s also about six times the price, which defeats the point in a list of the best affordable supercharged cars!

-TOP THREE MODS: Induction kit, pulley kit, MAF relocation (to reduce lag).
+Top three modifications: Induction kit, pulley kit, MAF relocation (to reduce lag)

 Arguably no Lotus needs a supercharger, if it’s to remain true to Colin Chapman’s original and iconic ethos of ‘simplify, and add lightness’.
 But what is ‘need’, really?
 Sure, bolting on a blower is, by its very nature, going to make things under the engine lid heavier and more complicated, but the gains speak for themselves.